Sports photography has to be one of the most demanding types of photography.

 While Ai-Servo is great at keeping a moving subject in focus during a game or other sporting event, there are some conditions that can trip it up.

 First of all, low light can make it difficult for the autofocus system to locate and lock onto a subject.
-The best way around this is to ensure that your

 Sports Photography Use A Telephoto Lens To Get Close To The Players